4d/docs/website/translated_docs/es/Preferences/overview.md

 ![](assets/en/Preferences/overviewSettings.png)

-This button resets all the parameters of the current page.
+Este botón reinicializa todos los parámetros de la página actual.
 It becomes active when at least one parameter has been modified on the current page.